What is Aril, Mace?

-The nutmeg is an evergreen tree that bears fruit similar to apricots all year round.
-These fruits have a kernel covered by a seed coat.
-This seed coat is dried and is the spice named Macis.
+Aril is the seed coat of the nutmeg, the Mace.
+The nutmeg is an evergreen tree that bears fruits similar to apricots all year round.
+These fruits have a kernel covered by that seed coat, the Aril.

-The nutmeg tree has a stature height of 5 - 18 meters, from the eighth year it bears fruit and gives with approx. 15 years its largest yield.
-The average harvest amount per tree is 100 kg of spices per year.
+The nutmeg tree has a growth height of 5 - 18 meters, from the eight-year on, it bears fruits and gives with approximately fifteen years its largest yield.
+The average production per tree and year is 100 kg of spices.

-The nutmeg tree fruits all year round.
-However, its main harvest is in the months of June, July and August.
+The nutmeg tree carries fruits all year round.
+However, its main harvest time is in June, July, and August.
 During harvest, all ripe fruits are collected from the ground.
 Then the harvest helpers remove the peel and pulp.
 What remains is the nut with the seed coat.
-Now nut and seed coat are separated and dried separately.
-The seed coat is the macis.
+Now nuts and seed coats will be separated and dried apart.
+The seed coat is the mace.
 The black-brown nut is dried for 6 -8 weeks until it starts to rattle.
-Only then can your hard shell be broken open and the nutmeg comes to light.
-At the beginning, the nuts are still soft, and they have to dry out until they harden.
-A tree brings up to 100 kg of nutmeg and mace.
+Only then their hardshell can be broken and open.
+In the beginning, the nuts are still soft, and they have to dry out until they harden.
+One tree brings up to 100 kg of nutmeg and mace.

-The blossom of nutmeg is used in many different foods as a spice.
-The mace blossom has an exceptionally strong but fragrant, incense-like fragrance.
+The Aril of nutmeg flavors many different foods, and it has an exceptionally strong but fragrant, incense-like fragrance.

-Macis and nutmeg are widely used in North Indian cuisine.
-They are used among others for stews and yogurt sauces.
-In Europe, we use these spices for egg, cheese and potato dishes.
+North Indian cuisine uses Macis, and nutmeg extensively, among others for stews and yogurt sauces.
+In Europe, we use these spices for egg preparations, cheese, and potato dishes.
 For example, Macis refines Dresdner Stollen.

 Buy Aril, Mace | Orlandosidee® Europe's Online Spice Store